 How can I reduce mobile background data on my devices?

-Here are some steps you can take to help reduce mobile background data on your devices:
+Here are some ways you can help reduce mobile background data on your devices:

 Use the Covenant Eyes App as Your Browser